 Representative matters include:

-- Represented a national insurance company in an arbitration against a Fortune 500 software vendor arising out of a dispute concerning the failed implementation of critical policy administration and billing software, winning an arbitration award in excess of $140 million.
+- Represented a national insurance company in an arbitration against a Fortune 500 software vendor arising out of a dispute concerning the failed implementation of critical policy administration and billing software, winning an arbitration award in excess of $140 million that was confirmed, affirmed on appeal, and collected.

-- Represented a wireless telecommunications provider in a dispute with a long-term vendor concerning the parties’ respect rights and responsibilities following termination of their relationship.
+- Represented a wireless telecommunications provider in a dispute with a long-term vendor concerning the parties’ respective rights and responsibilities following termination of their relationship.

 - Represented a major advisory services firm in defense of claims arising out of complex implementation of an ERP system.